DDDtools/AdvancedScale/README.md

 > </table>
 >
 > - #### Level Instance Scaling
-> LI in the scene does not support correct scaling if components are rotated relative to each other.
-Components will be scaled along local axes.
+> Level Instances with components rotated relative to each other may not scale correctly.
+Components are scaled along their local axes.
 > Uniform LI scaling works as expected.
-Inside LI objects are scaled the same as several other objects in the scene
+Objects inside a Level Instance are scaled in the same way as multiple selected objects in the scene
 >
 > <table>
 >   <tr>